Therapy Assistance Program

-The Charlyne McFarland Therapy Scholarship (CMTS) was founded in January 2020 to honor the memory of BGS' founder's grandmother, Charlyne McFarland.
+The Charlyne McFarland Therapy Assistance program began in January 2020 to honor the memory of BGS' founder Lauren Carson's grandmother, Charlyne McFarland.
 Charlyne McFarland dedicated her life's work to provide social services to the most vulnerable and under-served communities.

-The CMT Scholarship Program aims to alleviate the financial burden of seeking therapy for young African American women and girls.
-Through the CMT Scholarship Program, BGS and our partners connect Black women and girls with culturally, racially, and gender competent & sensitive providers to meet therapeutic needs.
+The Therapy Assistance Program aims to alleviate the financial burden of seeking therapy for young Black women and girls.
+Through the program, BGS and our partners connect Black women and girls with culturally, racially, and gender-competent & sensitive providers to meet individual therapeutic needs.

-The CMT Scholarship provides financial support for between 2-6 months of therapy sessions with a licensed mental health professional.
-Recipients have the option to work with a current licensed mental health provider, our vetted provider list, or through one of our provider partner networks such as Open Path Collective, BetterHelp & TalkSpace.
+The Therapy Assistance Program provides financial support for approximately 2-6 months of therapy sessions with a licensed mental health professional.
+Recipients can work with a current licensed mental health provider, a provider from our vetted list, or through one of our provider partner networks such as Open Path Collective or BetterHelp.